Daisuke Suzuki (actor)

 Daisuke Suzuki (鈴木 大介, Suzuki Daisuke) is a Japanese actor known for his work in commercials, cartoons, and video games.
-Since 2005, he has voiced the role of Toshi Yoshida on Fox's American Dad!.
+Since 2005, he has voiced the role of Toshi Yoshida on Fox and TBS's American Dad!.

 Beyond American Dad!, Suzuki's other credits include Hibakusha, Tales From The Dead, Pound Puppies, and The Hillz.

 Suzuki has provided additional voice work for video games such as Call of Duty: Advanced Warfare, Tomb Raider, and The Secret World.

 In a 2011 interview with producer Steve Nguyen for Asiance Magazine, Suzuki said that once he completed his university studies in Japan, he made the decision to move to the United States in order to further his education.
 After graduating from the University of California, Santa Barbara with a bachelor's degree in Film Studies, Suzuki decided to pursue acting as a full-time career.